Topics JPMA Media Forum" Held -Antimicrobial Resistance (AMR) Promotion Month

 The G7 Summit will be held in Hiroshima in 2023, and Japan will hold the G7 Summit in Hiroshima, Japan.
 The Forum closed with the statement that Japan's leadership is expected in the global fight against AMR.

 It is important to raise public awareness of AMR as an important global health issue, and the development of antimicrobial agents against AMR is an issue that should be addressed through collaboration between industry, academia, and government.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) will continue to promote various activities to solve the problem of AMR while proactively adopting new knowledge.
+JPMA will continue to promote various activities to solve the problem of AMR while proactively adopting new knowledge.

-( Takeshi Watanabe, Kyoko Nakano, Shinji Tsubakihara, Global Health Subcommittee, International Committee)
+( Takeshi Watanabe, Kyoko Nakano, Shinji Tsubakihara, International Affairs Committee, Global Health Subcommittee)